Nunnazx/-bio-prismaname/backend-todo.md

-# Supabase Backend Schema Completion Status
+# MongoDB + Prisma Backend Schema Completion Status

-This document outlines the tables and fields defined in your Supabase backend schema.
+This document outlines the collections and fields defined in your MongoDB + Prisma backend schema.
-A checkmark (✅) indicates that the table and its fields are defined in `database.types.ts`, meaning their structure is complete.
+A checkmark (✅) indicates that the collection and its fields are defined in the Prisma schema, meaning their structure is complete.

 ---

-## ✅ `products` Table
+## ✅ `products` Collection
-*Client-side helpers exist in `lib/supabase.ts`.*
+*Server actions exist in `mongodb-prisma/actions/products.ts`.*
 - ✅ `id: string`
 - ✅ `name: string`
 - ✅ `code: string`